nus-cs2103-AY2425S1/ip/docs/README.md

 Below are some features supported by Dawn

-## Adding todos, deadlines, and events
+## Feature 1: Adding todos, deadlines, and events

 You can add todos (tasks without deadlines), deadlines (tasks with deadlines), and events easily by entering the following commands:
 - *todo [task]*